 Different source than whom?

-Uh different source from Mr. Orr.
+A different source from Mr. Orr.

 It was not Mr. Orr who provided the initial documents that I became aware of in mid-September.

-So Mr. Orr did not hand you the dossier.
+So Mr. Orr did not hand you the dossier?

-That's Ms. Orr didn't hand me anything.
+That's Mr. Orr didn't hand me anything.

 Mr. Orr provided information to the FBI that included material that is what everybody's calling the dossier.